 The Power of Produce (POP) Club provides a fun opportunity for children to engage in the local food system through conversations directly with farmers, educational games and demonstrations, and exposure to new fruits and vegetables.
 In addition to participating in educational activities, POP Club kids receive vouchers to spend at the market, allowing them to make their own shopping decisions at the market.

-The Farmers Market Coalition (FMC) provides a set of tools, guides and templates to help communities engage younger customers in the farmers market experience through POP Club.
-FMC member markets interested in running their own POP Club program have access to the following tools:
+The Farmers Market Coalition (FMC) provides a set of over 50 tools, guides and templates to help communities engage younger customers in the farmers market experience through POP Club.
+FMC member markets interested in running their own POP Club program have access to the following tools and more:

 - POP Club Guidebook featuring activity guides and planning tools.